 The dock will close one hour(60min.) before the first race.
 All crews practicing must be off the water one half hour(30min.) before the first race of the day.
 Yellow cards may be issued to those that are late off the water.

 Evening practice times will commence after the conclusion of the last race of the day.
-The dock will close for crews practicing at 8pm and all crews must be off the water by 8:30pm.

 On water practices will be allowed only if scheduling and weather conditions permit.
 Practices will be permitted when three (3) monitoring boats are in place on the course.
 You must know and follow the course traffic pattern for practice.